igem-waterloo/wiki2018/src/markdown/Automation.md

 The design was initially tested using a cardboard box with holes cut in it as shown in the CAD drawing.
 We attempted to measurement the fluorescence of a sample tube of cells in the box with a photodiode.
 The box prevented ambient light from entering the system and kept the parts in place as desired, however we found we could not get consistent readings when we repeatedly measured the same sample; slight fluctuations in sample and LED position together with possible photodiode malfunction were responsible for these inconsistencies.
 As a result of this experiment, we decided to try using a camera instead.
 We also found that our initial placements of the components was not optimal and concluded that we must perform an experiment to optimize the distances and placements of components without the box.

 ## Quantification Test with Camera
-After the unclear results of the test with the original box apparatus, it was determined that the test using the camera should be redone in a more quantitative manner.
+After the unclear results of the test with the original box apparatus, it was determined that the test using the camera should be repeated in a more quantitative manner.
 Similarly to the initial experiment, E. coli (this time JT2 containing GFP under the CcaR promoter) were grown up to an OD of ~0.6 in complete M9.
 Two samples were grown under green light, and two under red light.

 The tubes were arranged in a row in front of an iPhone camera, which our light filter in front of it.
 The tubes were placed in two alternate arrangements, and a movie was taken of the blue LED being passed behind them.
 See below for one of the movies taken.